carla-simulator/carla/Docs/adv_synchrony_timestep.md

 world.apply_settings(settings)
 ```

-Be aware that if you have set the synchronous mode and the fixed time step, the options of the substepping, need to be consistent with the value of the fixed delta seconds.
-The condition to fulfilled is:
+Be aware that if you have set synchronous mode and the fixed time step then substepping options
+need to be consistent with the value of the fixed delta seconds.
+The condition to be fulfilled is:
 ```py
 fixed_delta_seconds <= max_substep_delta_time * max_substeps
 ```

-In order to have a proper physical simulation the substep delta time should be below at least below 0.01666 and ideally below 0.1.
+In order to have an optimal physical simulation, the substep delta time should at least
+be below 0.01666 and ideally below 0.01.

 ---
 ## Client-server synchrony